Viibryd Withdrawal and Tapering Help

-*The statements on this website have not been evaluated by the Food and Drug Administration (FDA).
+*The statements/info on this website have not been evaluated by the Food and Drug Administration (FDA).
 The products and labels mentioned / sold are not intended to diagnose, treat, cure, or prevent any disease or illness.

 * Testimonial results may vary person to person.

-*The program outlined in Point of Return is not meant to substitute your doctor, instead it is to be utilized with your physician to help you with your drug withdrawal process and with his or her consent.
+*The program outlined in Point of Return is not meant to substitute your doctor, instead it is to be utilized With Your physician to help you with your drug withdrawal process and with his or her consent and support throughout.

 *Because prescription medications can cause severe withdrawal reactions, do not stop taking any medication without first consulting your physician.
-The decision to taper any medication should be discussed with your doctor and done with their consent and support.
+The decision to taper any medication should be discussed with your doctor and done with their consent and support throughout the proces.
 More...